Ph.D., Information Systems, 2005, 4.00 GPA

 Dean and Professor of Business and Information Management

 Summary: Dr. Burgee served as dean and professor, Division of Business and Information Management, Neumann University.
 In just three years, he coordinated more than 50 curricular enhancements to degrees in accounting, computer information systems, marketing, sport management, and three new business administration tracks in finance, human resources, and international business.
 In his first year, he spearheaded the doubling of the Business Advisory Council to nearly 40 members.
 He then met with BAC small groups divided by discipline to incorporate their industry-based input into the curricular revisions.
-He recently worked with faculty and administration colleagues to lead the Division through successful ACBSP reaccreditation.
+He worked with faculty and administration colleagues to lead the Division through successful ACBSP reaccreditation.
 The report from the ACBSP visitation team praised Dr. Burgee for his strong and effective leadership and ability to build bridges across campus through constructive collaborative processes.
 He won a best paper award on the topic of fostering cultural immersion at the Academy of Business Research Fall 2014 Conference (abstract).
 He also conceptualized, organized, and led Neumann’s first International Marketing European Study Tour to London and Berlin in May 2015 (course), with visits to nine companies.
 Since 1992, he has been developing and leading business-focused study tours to visit over 150 companies in Europe and Central America.
 In April 2016, Dr. Burgee was inducted into the Delta Mu Delta International Honor Society in recognition of his efforts to improve Neumann’s business programs.
 He also oversees the Division’s core assessment and IDEA assessment activities.

 Service and Committees: